TUTORIAL: FINDING ARTICLES ONLINE WITH OMNIFILE ON EBSCOhost

 On the Basic Search screen, enter your search terms (the words you want to search for) and press the Enter key or click the Search button.
 In the example below, we are searching for the words LEED building:

 The Basic Search looks for your search terms in key areas of the articles, such as the title and abstract.
-To find all the articles that mention your search terms anywhere in the article, click Search Options and select Also search within the full text of the articles.

 Each result lists the author and title of the article, the magazine or journal in which the article was published, the date on which the article was published, and the pages on which the article appeared.
 This is called an article citation.